 Every business depends on relationships—whether internal or external.
 A person with this core competency helps your business.
 What makes a relationship collaborative?
 An employee who exhibits the ability to build collaborative relationships expresses interest in other people, takes the time to get to know coworkers, supports other people in the accomplishment of their goals, and develops two-way relationships.

-When a problem occurs in your organization, a high potential person with this core competency sets out to solve it in an analytical way.
-She not only fixes the problem but gathers information that explains how the problem happened in the first place.
+When a problem occurs in your organization, a high potential person with this core competency sets out to solve it analytically.
+They not only fix the problem but gather the information that explains how the problem happened in the first place.

-She keeps up on technological changes in her field and isn't afraid to learn new skills.
-As technical expertise continues to change rapidly, a person only has this core competency if she's willing to learn constantly.
+They keep up with technological changes in their field and aren't afraid to learn new skills.
+As technical expertise continues to change rapidly, a person only has this core competency if they're willing to learn constantly.
 So, look for an individual who is technically savvy and not afraid of change.

-A successful leader needs to have confidence in herself.
+A successful leader needs to have confidence in themselves.
 Self-confidence also means that you can respond to correction or negative feedback without becoming completely devastated.
-An employee who has self-confidence speaks up when needed and keeps her mouth shut when it's not necessary for her to speak up.
+An employee who has self-confidence speaks up when needed and keeps their mouth shut when it's not necessary for them to speak up.

 If an employee is willing to speak up but not to shut up, that's not self-confidence.
 That's a sign for you that the person isn't sure their ideas can withstand a little discussion.
 Or it's a red flag that the person feels that their way is the only right way.
 Neither is a confidence builder that the individual has the core competency of self-confidence.

 Well, Steve is a great salesperson, but be careful, or he'll dump his entire workload on you.
 Have you known someone like that?
 That person may have great sales skills but isn't someone you want to put on the high potential path.
 You need people who are honest and trustworthy.
 Someone who everyone knows will do the right thing.